dgatf/msrc/README.md

 1. There are two temperatures values.
 No idea what's the difference

-2. Voltage output is 7%-9% than actual battery voltage
+2. Telemetry voltage is 7%-9% higher than actual battery voltage

 3. Before throttle is raised from 0, programming packets are sent between telemetry packets: